top of page

 Director

-He has a background in business internationalisation and the commercialisation of new technology, new products and new brands in complex categories.
-Andrew has held senior management and leadership team roles in a wide variety of organisations from major corporates to startups and IPO-focused growth companies
+Andrew has a background in business internationalisation and the commercialisation of new technology, new products and new brands in complex categories.
+He has held senior management and executive leadership team roles in a variety of organisations, from global corporates to startups and IPO-focused growth companies.
+After 16 years US-based, working in complex sectors as diverse as electromechanical devices and life-sciences, he returned to NZ and now works to support more than 200 Health Technology businesses via the HealthTech Activator, an initiative to deliver advice, funding support, capability building programmes and connections across the HealthTech sector.

 29.png